Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 ]

-Finally, restart the LINSTOR Satellite in order for the configuration changes to take effect.
+Finally, restart the LINSTOR satellite service for the configuration changes to take effect.

 # systemctl restart linstor-satellite